-Since then I’ve been motivated by the amazing information that can be learned from diving into your health data.
-With the Apple Watch continuously getting more powerful and capable, I’ve been able to advance the app incorporating new data the watch records such as HRV, Blood Oxygen Saturation and Electrocardiograms.
+Since then, I’ve been motivated by the amazing information that can be learned from diving into your health data.
+With the Apple Watch continuously getting more powerful and capable, I’ve advanced the app incorporating new data the watch records such as HRV, Blood Oxygen Saturation, and Electrocardiograms.

 But this is only half the story.

 Our users have been fantastic at providing feedback continuously that directly drives new development cycles.
 This is the other key part of the puzzle to making the app successful.
 I can’t wait to see what new insights and trends we can help our users find from data in the app.”

 The HeartAnalyzer team is currently working on new improvements and features: